SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: Conclusion

 \section{Conclusion}

-We propose \toolname, a scalable hybrid tool for automatically identifying SI bugs in smart contracts. \toolname combines light-weight exploration phase followed by symbolic evaluation aided by our novel VSA.
-On the \etherscan dataset, \toolname significantly outperforms state-of-the-art analyzers in terms of precision, and performance, identifying $47$ previously unknown vulnerable (and exploitable) contracts.
+We propose \toolname, a scalable hybrid tool for automatically identifying SI bugs in smart contracts. \toolname combines lightweight exploration phase followed by symbolic evaluation aided by our novel VSA.
+On the \etherscan dataset, \toolname significantly outperforms state of the art analyzers in terms of precision, and performance, identifying $47$ previously unknown vulnerable (and exploitable) contracts.